FreeTAKTeam/FreeTakServer/REST_APIDoc.md

  #### Response
  Success: you have create the geoObject
- [MISSING PARAMETERNAME]: you have odmitted a parameter that is required server error 500: you have probably missspelled the list of geoObjects/ supported attitude. the names are case sensitive (!) server error 400: you have probably an error in the format of your JSON query server error 404: you have an error in the end point definition
+ [MISSING PARAMETERNAME]: you have odmitted a parameter that is required server error 500: you have probably missspelled the list of parameters (e.g geoObjects/ supported attitude). the names are case sensitive (!) server error 400: you have probably an error in the format of your JSON query server error 404: you have an error in the end point definition